The Demand For Campaign Cash

 4 Min read time

-Every hour spent fundraising is an hour not spent getting to know fellow members, studying up on the issues, and meeting with constituents.
+Every hour spent fundraising is one not spent meeting constituents.

 Representative Jim Cooper catalogs the many dysfunctions of our current Congress and correctly emphasizes the decades of political history that have led us to this point.
 There is no single politician or party that has created the problem, which suggests that the solutions are systemic as well.